-When connecting power to the AD9273, it is recommended that two separate 1.8 V supplies be used: one for analog (AVDD) and one for digital (DRVDD).
+When connecting power to the AD9272, it is recommended that two separate 1.8 V supplies be used: one for analog (AVDD) and one for digital (DRVDD).
 If only one 1.8 V supply is available, it should be routed to the AVDD1 first and then tapped off and isolated with a ferrite bead or a filter choke preceded by decoupling capacitors for the DRVDD.
 The user should employ several decoupling capacitors on all supplies to cover both high and low frequencies.
 These should be located close to the point of entry at the PC board level and close to the parts with minimal trace lengths.

-A single PC board ground plane should be sufficient when using the AD9273.
-With proper decoupling and smart partitioning of the PC board's analog, digital, and clock sections, optimum performance can be achieved easily.
+A single PC board ground plane should be sufficient when using the AD9272.
+With proper decoupling and smart partitioning of the analog, digital, and clock sections of the PC board, optimum performance can be easily achieved.